 If you're wondering how to camp in winter, you're not alone.
 Cold-weather camping isn't for everyone.
 But for the adventurous family, it could be a trip filled with quality time and all kinds of outdoorsy awesomeness.
 Before you start the planning process, check out the common questions that soon-to-be campers have about their winter wonderland retreat!

-Where Can You Camp?
+Where Can You Camp in Winter With Kids?

 There are a bounty of camping options across the country.
 National parks, state parks, private campgrounds, and your own backyard are all possibilities, depending on the time of year.
 Once you narrow down the location, you have several types of camping to choose from: